Fractional conformal Laplacians and fractional Yamabe problems: Weighted Sobolev trace inequalities

-The classical Sobolev trace inequality on Euclidean space is well known (see, for instance, Escobar \cite{Escobar:sharp-constant}), and it reads:
+The classical Sobolev trace inequality on Euclidean space is well known (see, for instance, Escobar \cite{Escobar:sharp-constant}), and reads:

 where the constant $C(n)$ is sharp and the equality case is completely characterized.
 This corresponds to $a = 0$ for our cases.
 The same result is true for any other real $a \in (-1,1)$.
 Indeed there are general Weighted Sobolev trace inequalities.
 Let us first recall the well known fractional Sobolev inequalities.
-They were considered first in the remarkable paper by Lieb \cite{Lieb:sharp-constants} (see also the more recent \cite{Frank-Lieb:HLS}), although here we follow the notation of the more recent work by Cotsiolis-Tavoularis \cite{Cotsiolis-Tavoularis:best-constants}:
+They were considered first in the remarkable paper by Lieb \cite{Lieb:sharp-constants} (see also the more recent \cite{Frank-Lieb:HLS}, \cite{Cotsiolis-Tavoularis:best-constants}, or the survey \cite{DiNezza-Palatucci-Valdinoci}):

 \begin{lemma} Let $0<\gamma<n/2$, $2^*=\frac{2n}{n-2\gamma}$.
 Then, for all $w\in H^\gamma(\R^n)$ we have \be \norm{w}_{L^{2^*}(\R^n)}^2\leq S(n,\gamma)\|(-\Delta)^{\frac{\gamma}{2}}w\|^2_{H^\gamma(\R^n)}=S(n,\gamma)\int_{\R^n} w (-\Delta)^\gamma w\,dx,\ee where